-Effective July 1, -20192021, the Employer shall contribute the Healthcare Rate or three dollars and fourseventy-nine -fifty four-cents (\$3.7954), whichever is higher to the Trust for each Non-Medicaid-Funded hour worked, two and one-half cents (\$.025) of which may be used for a health and safety benefit.
+Effective July 1, 2023, the Employer shall contribute the Healthcare Rate or four dollars and thirteen cents (\$4.13), whichever is higher to the Trust for each Non-Medicaid-Funded hour worked, two and one-half cents (\$.025) of which may be used for a health and safety benefit.
 Non-Medicaid-Funded Hour(s) worked shall be defined as all hours worked by all employees covered by this Agreement in the Employer's in-home care program that are paid by a payor other than Medicaid, excluding vacation hours, paid-time off, and training hours.